plausible/docs/docs/custom-event-goals.md

 You can then filter and sort your goals by custom event properties in your Plausible dashboard.
 For those coming from Google Analytics, custom properties are roughly the same concept as _custom dimensions_ in GA.

-Let's say you the contact form both in the header and footer of your site.
+Let's say you have a contact form both in the header and footer of your site.
 In addition to tracking submissions, you might want to know which section of your site the form was submitted on.
 Instead of creating separate goals for each form, you can send a custom property instead:

 `plausible-event-<property>=<value>` allows you to define custom properties that are sent with your custom event.
 For example `plausible-event-position=footer`.
 The full CSS class name would look like this:

-`plausible-event-name=form-submit plausible-event-position=footer`
+`plausible-event-name=Form+Submit plausible-event-position=footer`

 :::note
 To represent a space character in property values, you can use a `+` sign.
 For example: `plausible-event-author=John+Doe`.
 Spaces in custom property names (`author` in this example) are not allowed.